 First things first.
 Always remember that the music collection is going to change a little across the countries depending on where you live.
 For the most part, it remains the same, and you can find more songs irrespective of your geographical location.
 That has everything to do with digital licenses and distribution and nothing to do with the company being unfair to your location.

 I am going to side with YouTube Music here because YouTube is the biggest hosting site in the world, for both audio and video.

 Search for ‘Elvis Presley TV’ on YouTube Music, and you will find his TV appearances and performances that are nowhere to be found on other platforms.
 That kind of content is gold for die-hard fans of any band or singer.
-The collection seems to be unbeatable though both Apple Music also offers music videos; a few searches showed that they are lagging at the moment.
+The collection seems to be unbeatable though both Apple Music and Spotify also offers music videos; a few searches showed that they are lagging, understandably.

 You can find pretty much any song on YouTube Music that you may or may find elsewhere.
 That has always been true for the video platform from where YouTube Music sources its content.
 That doesn’t mean Spotify and Apple Music are sub-par.
 Both are amazing, but if we are strictly talking numbers, I think YouTube wins this round.